By Philippe De Baere, Van Bael & Bellis

-Who’s Who Legal brings together four of the leading practitioners in the world to discuss key issues facing trade and customs lawyers today.
+Who’s Who Legal brings together Ana Caetano of Veirano Advogados, Brazil, and Edwin Vermulst of VVGB Advocaten, Belgium, to discuss issues facing trade and customs lawyers and their clients in 2016.

 This year, we recognise 310 lawyers from 181 firms and 41 countries who are leading lawyers in this field.
 Thirteen firms stood out in our research due to the number of practitioners they have listed in this edition.
 Sidley Austin leads the way in our research, with 12 individuals featured, seven of whom hail from the firm's Washington, DC office.
 Next is Baker & McKenzie, which fields eight lawyers, followed closely by White & Case and King & Spalding, both of which have seven practitioners featured.

 We also single out the 10 most highly regarded trade and customs lawyers in the world.

 Trade and customs work sits at a unique junction between legal, political and economic spheres of influence, and by definition it is among the most international in scope of the practice areas we cover.
 A range of factors are driving work in this sector and making new demands of the world’s leading firms and counsel.

 Click on the name of an expert below to view their profile.
 Experts shaded in blue have professional biographies in one or more practice areas.